 7. Sink spotlights into the framework

-Given the structure of any glass room this option will purely be to light the edges of the room, framing the space with down lighting.
-Go one step further and make the
+Given the structure of any glass space this option will purely be to light the edges of the room, framing the space with down lighting.

 8. Add low level lighting